-- Analyst—Mapcentric staff who create maps, share across the organization or with groups, publish hosted feature layers, and edit features.
+- Analyst—Mapcentric staff who create maps, use standard, raster, or GeoAnalytics tools, share across the organization or with groups, publish hosted feature layers, and edit features.

-- Author—Content creators, in addition to the privileges of the analyst, create groups and publish hosted tile layers.
+- Author—Content creators, perform standard feature analysis, edit features, create groups and publish hosted tile layers.

 - Student—Members of a school organization who have general privileges to create content, join groups, share with groups and the organization, and edit features.